 • The class teacher identifies a child to the SENCO.
 The child is monitored by the teacher and SENCO.
 Progress is monitored carefully.

 School Support

 • This supports pupils who require support which is additional to and different from the above.
-A School Support Plan is used.
+A School Support Plan is written to include both child and parental views.